Month 6, Week 1

 Now is the perfect time to baby-proof your house.
 Your little one isn't crawling yet, but he could begin any time during the next few months.

 It's better to prepare for a mobile baby ahead of time than scramble around in his wake to move dangerous items.

 - Be sure that your bookshelves, changing tables and ottomans are sturdy, so your baby won't accidentally pull furniture onto himself while trying to get into a standing position.
-Anchor wobbly furniture to the wall.
+Anchor wobbly and heavy furniture to the walls and floor.

 - Use child-proofing products throughout your home: electrical outlet covers, safety gates at the tops and bottoms of staircases, cabinet and drawer locks, adhesive foam bumpers on coffee table corners and fireplace hearths.